- Explore Hanoi's markets, pagodas, and historic Old Quarter

 Day 5: Cruising in Ha Long Bay, Return to Hanoi

 Wake early for breakfast on the ship's deck, watching the sun rise over the emerald waters of Ha Long Bay.
 The morning is yours to simply absorb the view or join in optional activities like swimming and kayaking to forested islands, where you'll find caves filled with stalagmites and stalactites.
 Sit down to an early lunch as you cruise back to Ha Long's harbor, where a shuttle bus will be waiting to drive you back to Hanoi.
-Make the most of your last evening in Hanoi with a Vietnamese massage, water puppet show, or a drink on Bia Hoi corner, which is a favorite hangout spot for locals and tourists alike.
+Make the most of your last evening in Hanoi with a Vietnamese massage, a water puppet show, or a drink on Bia Hoi corner, which is a favorite hangout spot for locals and tourists alike.